-Teachers will implement the district adopted ELA program Thinking maps curriculum with fidelity.
+Teachers will implement the district adopted ELA program Thinking maps, Write from the Beginning, and iReady with fidelity.

 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.